mbarr010/MIA-HS-vs-College/README.md

-Regression models on BA, SLG, OBP in relation to runs from 2003-2013
+Regression models on BA, SLG, OBP in relation to runs from 2003-2013.
+Data was used from Sean Lahman's database, http://www.seanlahman.com/baseball-archive/statistics/.

 Baseball Reference using LgAvg per 600 PA, so I only used the statistics of players who had 600+ appareances